Curtains for Tall Windows: Ideas + Alternative Window Treatment Suggestions

 2. Partial Coverage

-If you don’t require complete blackout, consider covering only a part of your tall windows.
-If you live in an upper story apartment, you can preserve your view without compromising your privacy by installing window treatments only on the lower half of the window.
+If you don’t require a complete blackout, consider covering only a part of your tall windows.
+If you live in an upper-story apartment, you can preserve your view without compromising your privacy by installing window treatments only on the lower half of the window.